bolderflight/core/README.md

 The library can be also be compiled stand-alone using the CMake idiom of creating a *build* directory and then, from within that directory issuing:

 ```
-cmake ..
+cmake .. -DMCU=MK66FX1M0
 make
 ```

-This will build the library, an example executable called *polytools_example*, and an executable for testing using the Google Test framework, called *polytools_test*.
-The example executable source file is located at *examples/polytools_example.cc*.
-This code is built and tested on an AMD64 system running Linux and is likely to build on AMD64 systems running the Windows Subsystem for Linux (WSL).
-As an alternative, a Docker container has been [built](https://hub.docker.com/r/flybrianfly/gcc-cmake) which extends the gcc container to include CMake support and supports building this library.
+This will build the library and an example exutable called *blink*.
+The example executable source file is located at *examples/blink.cc*.
+This code is built and tested on an AMD64 system running Linux and on an AMD64 system running the Windows Subsystem for Linux (WSL).
+The [arm-none-eabi](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) toolchain must be installed in your Linux environment.

+Notice that the *cmake* command includes a define specifying the microcontroller the code is being compiled for.
+This is required to correctly configure the code, CPU frequency, and compile/linker options.
+The available MCUs are:
+   * MK20DX128
+   * MK20DX256
+   * MK64FX512
+   * MK66FX1M0
+   * MKL26Z64

+These are known to work with the same packages used in Teensy products.
+Also switching the MK66FX1M0 or MK64FX512 from BGA to LQFP packages is known to work well.
+Swapping packages of other chips is probably fine, as long as it's only a package change.

+## Wiring and Pinouts
+[Pinouts are available](https://www.pjrc.com/teensy/pinout.html) for the Teensy packaging of these MCUs.
+If using the MCU on a custom board, converting the pin numbering from the Teensy to the MCU is possible using the published [Teensy schematics](https://www.pjrc.com/teensy/schematic.html).
+More pins are available on the MCU than on the Teensy boards, which requires updates to the *core_pins.h*.
+This README will be updated with the updated pin definitions as these modifications are made and validated.
+We will maintain backwards compatibility with the Teensy board pin numbering.

 ## Functions and Classes

 ### Timing